icpctools/icpctools/CDS/README.md

 ### Overview

-The CDS is a Java Enterprise Edition (JavaEE) web application; an instance of the CDS operates by being deployed on a JavaEE application server.
+The CDS is a Jakarta Enterprise Edition (JakartaEE) web application; an instance of the CDS operates by being deployed on a JakartaEE application server.
 The ICPC Tools distribution of the CDS comes pre-packaged running on [Open Liberty](https://openliberty.io/);
 the entire CDS can be run using the embedded Liberty server without any other tools.